KQM-git/TCL/evidence/mechanics/equipment/artifacts.md

 **Testing**:

-Albedo E was used to perform the tests because it doesn't remove cryo on the enemy and it snapshots according to my sources.
+Albedo E was used to perform the tests because it doesn't remove cryo on the enemy and it snapshots.

-For cryo resonance Albedo was equipped with artefacts to reach 85% crit rate without Blizzard Strayer set bonuses.
-Here is a video recording of using Albedo E followed by applying cryo to the enemy.
-Over a prolonged period I could not get a noncrit Albedo E proc against the enemy:
+For cryo resonance, Albedo was equipped with artifacts to reach 85% crit rate without Blizzard Strayer set bonuses.
+Below is a video recording of using Albedo E followed by applying cryo to the enemy.
+Over a prolonged period I could not get a noncrit Albedo E proc against the enemy.

 Following that I reduced the crit rate to 80% and equipped a complete Blizzard Strayer set to Albedo.
-Once again I could not get noncrit Albedo E procs against the enemy when using Albedo E first followed up by applying cryo to the enemy:
+Once again I could not get noncrit Albedo E proc against the enemy when using Albedo E first followed up by applying cryo to the enemy.

 **Significance**: